 Also known as ‘blotched’ or ‘marbled’ tabbies, a classic tabby coat has circular swirls, usually with a ‘bullseye’ design on the cat’s sides.

 Spotted tabbies have similar markings to either the mackerel tabby or the classic tabby, but instead of having strong lines on their coast they have spots.

 Ticked tabby cats will have the tabby markings on their faces, but at first glance you might not spot any tabby markings on their bodies.
 That’s because ticked tabbies usually have agouti hairs, which have variable colours along the length of the hair.
 But look closely, and you’ll probably be able to see the tell-tale stripes or swirls.

 One thing that all tabby cats have in common is a marking on their foreheads that looks like the letter M. Charlie and Max think the “M” on their foreheads stands for ‘magnificent’.
 Of course, there are a number of legends about the reason for the M; which one do you prefer?

-- Mau – In Ancient Egypt cats were called by the name Mau, probably because of the sound they made, so could it be that the M stands for Mau?
+In Ancient Egypt cats were called by the name Mau, probably because of the sound they made (meow), so could it be that the M stands for Mau?

-Do you have a tabby cat in your life?
+What type of tabby cat do you have in your life?
 Which legend do you think best explains the origin of the “M” on their foreheads?